 Q: What is the difference between having a pathway and being an academy?

 A: All students are recommended to complete a pathway, which is a cluster of at least 4 electives that relate to the same topic.
-Some examples include Arts, Humanities, or a NC career cluster such as Hospitality & Tourism or Finance.
-If your child is interested in applying to the magnet program at SRMHS, they have an option of selecting the Biomedical Science, Engineering, or Information Technology & Cybersecurity Academy.
-Click here to apply.
-The electives for the pathway for these academies are predetermined and included in your child's regisration, as long as they remain in the academy.
-If your child is not accepted into an academy, they may register for an elective in an academy's pathway; however, placement is not guaranteed.
+Some examples include Arts, Humanities, or an NC Career Cluster such as Hospitality & Tourism or Finance.
+If your child is interested in applying to the Magnet Program at SRMHS, they have the option of selecting from the Biomedical Science, Engineering, or Information Technology & Cybersecurity Academies.
+See our Magnet pages for more information.
+The electives for the pathway of each academy is predetermined and included in your child's registration as long as they remain in the academy.
+If your child is not accepted into an academy, they may register for an elective in an academy's pathway.
+However, placement is not guaranteed.

 Steps to take to have a successful school year:

-Step 5.
-Schedule to speak with your grade level Counselor & share your concerns /or educational ambitions
+- Step 5 - Schedule an appointment to speak with your Counselor & share your concerns /or educational ambitions

-Step 8.
-Breath, eat a good meal, and rest, this is fuel for the mind and body
+- Step 8 - Breathe, eat a good meal, and rest; this is fuel for the mind and body

 "Rome was not built in a day!
 We're here to guide you along your way"